bzgoering/Checkers/README.md

   - The bottom (Blue) goes first.
   - only forward diagonal moves are allowed.
   - valid moves are final (no undo).
-  - multi taking of pieces is permitted.
+  - multi taking of pieces is not permitted, one piece at a time.
   - The winner goes to the last piece standing or the most points.
 (Can only be seen through log).

 How to take a piece: